clearlinux/clear-linux-documentation/source/network_boot.rst

            filename "pxelinux.0";
    }

-Next create an empty :file:`/var/db/dhcp.leases` file and start the dhcpd service with:
+Next, create an empty :file:`/var/db/dhcp.leases` file and start the dhcpd service with:

 .. code-block:: console